 Every member of The SAIMC is required to conduct himself in such a manner so as to uphold the dignity of the profession of Instrumentation and Control Systems engineering, and shall act towards his clients and employers and others with whom his work is connected, in whatever capacity he may be engaged, in a manner consistent with the established traditions of The SAIMC and the profession.

-Council may develop process and procedures to enforce ethical and professional behaviour.
+EXCO may develop process and procedures to enforce ethical and professional behaviour.
 In this case, every member may be required to sign the relevant documentation.
-Should the member decline, Council maintains the right to terminate the membership or take other actions it deems fit after discussions with the individuals prove to be fruitless.
+Should the member decline, EXCO maintains the right to terminate the membership or take other actions it deems fit after discussions with the individuals prove to be fruitless.

 EXPULSION